-It’s a time-honored custom in the arts to allow executive leaders to vet campaign ideas and select the messages that will be used to market their organizations.
-Unfortunately, these leaders often have no academic training in business communications and limited hands-on experience in professional marketing, so the messages they choose tend to be more reflective of tradition, gut instinct, ego and personal opinion than they are of objective, external considerations.
+It’s a time-honored custom in the arts to allow executive leaders to vet campaign ideas and select the content of the communications that will be used to market their organizations.
+Unfortunately, these leaders often have no academic background in communications and no meaningful experience with professional marketing practices, so their choices tend to be more about tradition, gut instinct, ego and personal opinion than they are about objective, external considerations.

-The problem with this, of course, is that objective, external considerations are really the only worthwhile considerations, and that the “expert” marketing opinions of under-educated, inexperienced arts executives are of extremely limited value and the process of letting the highest-paid person set marketing strategy – whether or not that person arrived in the position with sufficient expertise – is outdated, amateurish and increasingly counterproductive.
+The problem with this, of course, is that objective, external considerations are the only worthwhile considerations.
+The expert opinions of under-educated, inexperienced arts executives are of extremely limited value and the process of letting the highest-paid person set marketing strategy – whether or not that person arrived in the position with sufficient expertise – is outdated, amateurish and increasingly counterproductive.

-That’s going to be painful news to arts leaders who believe that rendering opinions on marketing is an important part of their jobs – irrespective of their backgrounds – but the arts can’t afford to let that happen anymore.
-With arts organizations closing their doors from coast to coast, it’s time for senior arts execs to suppress their subjective marketing impulses, keep their opinions to themselves and start letting the data tell them what to do.
+This will be painful news for arts leaders who believe that rendering opinions on marketing is an important part of their jobs, but the arts can’t afford to let that happen anymore.
+With arts organizations closing their doors from coast to coast, it’s time for senior arts execs to stifle their subjective marketing impulses, keep their opinions to themselves and start letting objective market data tell them what to do.

-The only way to understand the potential effectiveness of a marketing message is to determine whether or not it promises to satisfy the needs, wants and desires of its target audience.
+The only way to understand the potential effectiveness of a communications strategy is to determine if it promises to satisfy the needs, wants and desires of its target audience.
 And the only way to do that is to know exactly what the target audience needs, wants or desires.
-If you’re an executive leader, your job when vetting marketing materials is not to insert yourself into the process, but rather to get answers to the following questions:
+If you’re an executive leader, your job when vetting marketing materials is not to insert your personal opinion into the process, it’s to make sure your marketing staff can answer these questions:

 - Who are we targeting?